h2020-westlife-eu/virtualfolder/doc/developers-guide.md

 Further details see http://git-secret.io/

 ## Remove unwanted commits from git tree
 Use it when accidental commit was done and to remove all sensitive files.
-Download bfg.jar and follow instructions at

 https://help.github.com/articles/removing-sensitive-data-from-a-repository/